Keski-SuomenAirsoft/basestationed-airsoft-bomb/README.md

 * Dimensions on base unit are just guideline.
 * Lid and lower part of bomb is intented to secured to each other with long m3 bolts.
-* 3d model of lid has no holes for out coming components like screen, piezo element or buttons because maker can cut them out or modeel holess to suit his/her needs.
+* 3d model of lid has no holes for out coming components like screen, piezo element or buttons because maker can cut them out or modeel holess to suit your needs.